Monday, June 10, 2013

 Even the slide of that dead woman's head makes sense, beyond the physical reality of it, because what is The Brood if not a story about aftermath?
 This, again, is "theme as plot."
 Cronenberg's divorce and the ensuing custody battle left him bitter and angry, and, considering certain details related above, rather frightened.
 All of that is put on screen in a form that is entirely unhidden.
 Rage is the action, anger -- there's a distinction -- is the aftermath.
 Anger as the aftermath -- specifically, the aftermath of divorce; the film's not even an allegory! -- feeds off the characters, and makes them sick, and makes those around them sick, or it outright kills them.
 But it's the aftermath that is incalculable, as the film's ending makes clear.
 It's not a stinger in the "Oh shit here we go again!" sense that paves the way for The Brood 2; it's a stinger that acknowledges the truth of this very specific situation, in both the fantastic grotesquerie of the film we've just watched, and in its real world counterpart.

 The Brood is a hugely exciting film, even now.
 Rarely are horror films this intelligent, both weird in their economy and economically weird, and emotionally devastating.
 Along with everything else, Cronenberg brings across the catharsis he felt in making the film by depicting what he dreamed about (all's I'll say is, I'm pretty sure Lars von Trier has seen The Brood) but would never, and should never, do.
 I'm not putting words in Cronenberg's mouth, either, he says as much in Cronenberg on Cronenberg.
 But it all steamed up and boiled over and spilled out and became The Brood.
-Horror films, and horror literature, rarely feels like it exists because the creator needed to release it.
+Horror films, and horror literature, rarely feel like they exist because their creator needed to release them.
 The Brood needed to be released, to infect the rest of us.